ninjulia/CODECADEMY_Jammming/README.md

 ### The challenge

+Build a React web application using provided HTML & CSS.
 Users should be able to:

-- View the optimal layout depending on their device's screen size
-- See hover states for interactive elements
+- Search Spotify for artist, song, or album
+- Create a playlist from search results
+- Save playlist to their Spotify account

 ### Screenshot